 Before you include a dataset in a data collection, you can choose to distinguish between true zeros and zeros that represent missing data.
-This ensures your forecast result is not skewed.
+This distinction helps ensure that your forecast results aren't skewed.
 For more information, see Exclude values.

-A sequence of successive data points (observations) in time, recorded at regular time intervals.
+A sequence of successive data points (observations) in time, that occur at regular time intervals.

 Time series forecasting

-The prediction of future values for a time series that's based on historical data and other data types.
+Prediction of a time series’ future values based on historical and other data types.